lordfriend/nya-bootstrap-select/README.md

 # nya-bootstrap-select

-**nya-bootstrap-select 2** is an AngularJS directive set inspired by @silviomoreto 's [bootstrap-select](https://github.com/silviomoreto/bootstrap-select) .
+**nya-bootstrap-select v2** is an AngularJS directive set inspired by @silviomoreto 's [bootstrap-select](https://github.com/silviomoreto/bootstrap-select) .
 With this directive you can built an **bootstrap-select** with data-binding feature of angularjs.
-The 2.x version is totally written. while keep the most feature of **bootstrap-select** but no longer depends jquery and bootstrap-select plugin.
+The 2.x version is totally rewritten. while keep the most feature of **bootstrap-select** but no longer depends jquery and bootstrap-select plugin.

 Require: angular 1.2+